 We use the scenario shown in Figure 4.
 There are two cells: Cell 1 and Cell 2, served by base station 1 (BS-1) and basestation 2 (BS-2).
 Node 2 is downloading a file from a server adjacent to base-station 2 (BS-2).
 This leads to packet transmissions by BS-2 that interfere with BS-1.
-BS-1 is receiving a large file upload from node 1 and relaying it to a remote server (which could be 5ms, 40 ms or 100 ms away).
+Assume BS-1 is receiving a large file upload from node 1 and relaying it to a remote server (which could be 5ms, 40 ms or 100 ms away).
 Therefore, BS-1's receptions suffer from corruption due to interference.
 Since BS-1's transmission of TCP acks or MAC acks are short, and it only interferes with BS-2's reception of short TCP ACKs or short MAC acks (which can be recovered with MAC level ARQ), there is little effect on the download performance seen by node 2.
 Further, since node 2 sees a short RTT, it ramps up its window faster and essentially "captures" the channel for a period of 250 ms.

 Node-1's upload session is effectively shut out for 250 ms every 2 seconds.
-During this period, each packet at node 1's queue is given to the MAC layer which attempts back-off and retransmission for 3 or 7 times (roughly 6.5 ms or 60 ms per packet) before dropping the packet.
+During this period, each packet at node 1's queue is given to the MAC layer which attempts back-off and retransmission 7 times (roughly 60 ms per packet) before dropping the packet.
 The TCP layer will see a pattern of no residual loss during periods of no-interference and a huge burst loss during the capture period.
 In addition, a queue builds up at node 1's IP layer since the MAC layer takes longer to transmit each packet during capture.
-We therefore recommend buffer size settings of 100 full-sized packets and higher RED thresholds (25 packets and 90 packets) to absorb this sudden burstiness and accommodate a larger window to tolerate capture.
+We therefore recommend careful buffer size settings and conservative RED thresholds to absorb this sudden burstiness and accommodate a larger window to tolerate capture.
 We will see that LT-TCP's adaptive MSS method will granulate the window to reduce the likelihood that an entire window is lost during capture and that reactive recovery mechanisms work.

-Our first set of results (Table IV) compare SACK and LT-TCP performance when there is no interference (i.e. Cell 2 is quiet).
-We vary RTTs to be 10ms, 80ms and 200 ms. These numbers are representative of modes in observed RTT distributions reported by CAIDA's Skitter measurement project [1].
+Our first set of results (Table III) compare SACK and LT-TCP performance when there is no interference (i.e. Cell 2 is quiet).
+We vary RTTs to be 10ms, 80ms and 200 ms. These numbers are representative of modes in observed RTT distributions reported by CAIDA's Skitter measurement project [9].
 The short RTT (10 ms) represents intra-metro or intra-regional RTT (e.g., within the Bay area); medium RTTs (80 ms) represents US east-west coast RTTs; and 200ms (and higher) RTTs are observed in transcontinental links (between US, Europe or Asia).
-The reason we examine multiple RTTs is because even though the WiFi link itself is a LAN link, the end-to-end RTT matters for TCP-SACK when there is even a small residual erasure rate (see Figure 2).
+The reason we examine multiple RTTs is because even though the WiFi link itself is a LAN link, the end-to-end RTT matters for TCP-SACK when there is even a small residual erasure rate (see Figure 1).

-As expected, the good-puts seen by SACK and LT-TCP are comparable (4.4-4.6 Mbps) and are close to the maximum possible on 802.11b links with no rate adaptation, and MAC-acks sent at 11 Mbps regardless of RTT.
-Only the preamble for any MAC transmission is sent at 1 Mbps.
+As expected, the goodputs seen by SACK and LT-TCP are comparable (4.4-4.6 Mb/s) and are close to the maximum possible on 802.11b links with no rate adaptation, and MAC-acks sent at 11 Mb/s regardless of RTT.